-applications for electric line extensions in mixed-fuel new construction submitted on or after July 1, 2024, and will not affect applications for upgrades to existing facilities nor affect any applications submitted to the electric IOUs before July 1, 2024.60 Within 30 days of the effective date of the decision, the electric IOUs shall each submit a Tier 2 Advice Letter, seeking revision of their respective tariffs to implement this decision.
+mixed-fuel new construction,61 effective July 1, 2024.
+The decision applies to all new applications for electric line extensions in mixed-fuel new construction submitted on or after July 1, 2024, and will not affect applications for upgrades to existing facilities nor affect any applications submitted to the electric IOUs before July 1, 2024.62

+Within 45 days of the effective date of the decision, the electric IOUs shall each submit a Tier 2 Advice Letter, seeking revision of their respective tariffs to implement this decision.

-For purposes of this decision and to better align with the CEC and upcoming updates to the Building Energy Code, we define new construction to be the same as noted in the 2022 Building Energy Efficiency Standards, where a Newly Constructed Building is a building that has never been used or occupied for any purpose.61 If a future update to the Building Energy Efficiency Standards changes the newly constructed building definition, this decision will follow and rely on the most recent definition.
+For purposes of this decision and to better align with the CEC and upcoming updates to the Building Energy Code, we define new construction to be the same as noted in the 2022 Building Energy Efficiency Standards, where a Newly Constructed Building is a building that has never been used or occupied for any purpose.63 If a future update to the Building Energy Efficiency Standards changes the newly constructed building definition, this decision will follow and rely on the most recent definition.
 We decline to adopt SCE's suggestion to include the definition of Newly Conditioned Space - that definition is too restrictive for new constructions.
+If an existing tariff of an electric utility includes a definition for "new construction" that does not comport with the definition established herein, that electric utility shall update the old definition to match the new definition in the Tier 2 Advice Letter directed by this decision.